KI-G/ceri-dropdown/README.md

 #### Custom animation
 - read the documentation of the [animate mixin](https://github.com/cerijs/ceri#animate).
-- read and understand the default animation in [src/dropdown.coffee](src/dropdown.coffee)
+- read and understand the default enter and leave animation in [src/dropdown.coffee](src/dropdown.coffee)
 - you can provide a custom animation like this:
 ```coffee
 # application wide